 - Activateyour configurations.After a successful activation, theAppsfield displays theWindows Event Collector - Active, Connected.

 - In theWindows Event Forwarder Configurationwindow:

-- Define Client Certificate Export Passwordused to secure the downloaded Windows Event Forwarders (WEF) certificate used to establish connection between Cortex XDR and the Windows Event collector.
-You will need this password when the certificate is imported to the DC.
+- Define Client Certificate Export Passwordused to secure the downloaded Windows Event Forwarders (WEF) certificate used to establish the connection between DC/WEF and the WEC.
+You will need this password when the certificate is imported to the events forwarder.

-- Install your WEF Certificate on the DC to establish connection.
+- Install your WEF Certificate on the events forwarder to establish connection.

-- Copy the PFX file you downloaded from the Cortex XDR console to your DC, double-click the file and import it toLocal Machine.
+- Copy the PFX file you downloaded from the Cortex XDR console to your events forwarder, double-click the file and import it toLocal Machine.

 - Navigate toand verify the following:CertificatesPersonal

 - In thePersonal > Certificatesfolder, ensure the certificate has been imported.

 - In theTrusted Root Certification Authoritiesfolder, ensure the CA was added.